mlochbaum/BQN/commentary/problems.md

 ### Named modifiers use way more space than primitive ones
 `F _m_ G` versus `F∘G`: the syntax is the same but these don't feel the same at all.
 This is the worst case, as with primitive operands, `+_m_÷` isn't as far from `+∘÷`.
 It means a style-conscious programmer has to adjust the way they write code depending on whether things are named, and makes named modifiers feel less integrated into the language.
 A mix of named modifiers with primitive modifiers or trains can also look inconsistent.

+### Return value prevents optimization
+Run something like `a←↕1e6 ⋄ {a-⌾(𝕩⊸⊑)↩}¨↕100` and you'll get poor performance in current CBQN.
+This is because `a` is part of the function result to be used by `¨`, creating a reference and preventing in-place updates.
+The function needs to return something else, with `⋄@` at the end maybe.
+Various strategies could fix this by tracking whether the result will be needed.

 ### Can't always transfer ambivalence in tacit code
 For example, there's no tacit equivalent of the old APL (NARS) `∘`, which in explicit BQN is simply `{𝕨𝔽𝔾𝕩}`.
 Similarly, `{(𝔽𝕨)𝔾𝕩}` is missing.
 The contrast with Atop and Over, which work very smoothly, can be jarring and make it harder to get an intuition for what the code is doing.